 (b) the rest of the rules — on the day on which the Legal Profession Act 2008 Part 17 comes into operation.

+3A.
+Supervised legal practice

+(1) This rule applies for the purposes of the definition, in section 3 of the Act, of supervised legal practice paragraph (f).

+(2) Legal practice is approved if it is engaged in in a capacity approved under rule 19 for the purposes of the definition, in section 50 of the Act, of restricted legal practice paragraph (f).

+[Rule 3A inserted in Gazette 7 Apr 2009 p.
+1135.]

 Part 2 — Australian legal practitioners

 Division 1 — Grant or renewal of local practising certificates